Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 5. Savouring PPIs

 Savouring PPIs focus on particular experiences in the workplace and aim to help people maximise happiness in that moment.
-These types of interventions are focussed on encouraging people to savour every aspect of an experience, whether it be physical, sensory, emotional or social.
+These types of interventions are focused on encouraging people to savour every aspect of an experience, whether it be physical, sensory, emotional or social.

-Savouring PPIs are best suited to employee off-site days in which employees are out of their environments and comfort zones and can focus more on their surroundings.
+Savouring PPIs are best suited to employee offsite days in which employees are out of their environments and comfort zones and can focus more on their surroundings.

-Positive psychology exercises
+Positive psychology exercises and techniques

 In addition to positive psychology interventions, it’s possible to perform a number of positive psychology exercises in the workplace.
 These can help employees understand the principles of positive psychology and, in turn, help them find meaning in their work and become more productive.